Duisburg Zoo

 Is it wheelchair accessible?

-Duisburg Zoo is designed to be accessible for visitors with mobility challenges.
-Check the official website for specific accessibility details.
+Duisburg Zoo strives to be accessible for all guests, but it’s best to check the official website for specific accessibility options.

 Can I buy tickets online?